 How Much Does Youth Hockey Cost in Saskatchewan?

 Saskatchewan produces more NHL players per capita than any other province.
-Community rinks dot every small town, keeping house hockey incredibly affordable.
-But AAA teams face significant additional travel costs because they regularly fly to major tournaments in Ontario and British Columbia.
+Community rinks are common in small towns, keeping house hockey affordable.
+AAA teams face significant travel costs because they regularly fly to major tournaments in Ontario and British Columbia.

 Season Cost by Level